microsoft/fluentui/rfcs/components/moving-from-focus-zone-to-tabster.md

 ## Requirements

-Ideally, `FocusZone` or `FocusTrapZone` like components should be avoided in most cases, and our components should provide first class support for correct keyboarding behaviour.
+Ideally, `FocusZone` or `FocusTrapZone` like components should be avoided in most cases, and our components should provide first class support for correct keyboarding behavior.
 It is reasonable to assume that our components might not cover all our customers' scenarios.
 We should define the requirements that Fluent UI should support for focus management.

 ### Lists/Collections

-Type of keyboard and focus behaviour that is the most commonly documented by WAI-ARIA and most commonly seen in
+Type of keyboard and focus behavior that is the most commonly documented by WAI-ARIA and most commonly seen in

 - [listbox](https://www.w3.org/TR/wai-aria-practices-1.1/#Listbox)
 - [menu(bar)](https://www.w3.org/TR/wai-aria-practices-1.1/#menu)

 Although most widgets that involve collections will implement parts of the basic keyboarding with other special features i.e [radio group](https://www.w3.org/TR/wai-aria-practices-1.1/examples/radio/radio-1/radio-1.html).

-The most important behaviour in these scenarios is navigating with the use of Arrow keys
+The most important behavior in these scenarios is navigating with the use of Arrow keys

 - Left/Right
 - Up/Down